sedexdev/coscript/README.md

 <h3><b>Email Server</b></h3>

+The application uses emails to verify a users email address when they sign up, change passwords, and recover login information.
+To implement these features I have used the <code>nodemailer</code> npm package.

 If you intend to use Google's SMTP server (configurable through your GMail Settings) to send emails, then add this to the end of the <code>default.json</code> file:

 <pre>